Yup-io/yup_docs/docs/index.md

 # Overview

 <h2> Yup rewards valuable opinions across the web.
 Rate anything, earn rewards for accuracy, and gain status in topics that interest you.
-It integrates with every site and pqlatform, providing a universal influence metric. </h2>
+It integrates with every site and platform, providing a universal influence metric. </h2>

 It does this by interacting with the Yup Protocol, which is a decentralized semi-autonomous social consensus protocol that determines the rewards and social value of all content based on users' interactions with it. ( [Learn More](/protocol.md) )